-Before you create your MDisk groups, you must determine the following factors:
+Before you create managed disk (MDisk) groups, determine the following factors:

-- Determine the types of backend controllers you will be using. - If you want to create VDisks with the sequential policy, either create a separate MDisk group for these VDisks or ensure that you create these VDisks before creating VDisks with the striped policy. - Create MDisk groups for the backend controllers that provide the same level of performance or reliability, or both.
-You can group all of the managed disks that are RAID 10 in one MDisk group, all of the MDisks that are RAID 5 in another group.
+- · Determine the types of backend controllers in the system. - If you want to create VDisks with the sequential policy, plan to create a separate MDisk group for these VDisks or ensure that you create these VDisks before creating VDisks with the striped policy. - Plan to create MDisk groups for the backend controllers that provide the same level of performance or reliability, or both.
+For example, you can group all of the managed disks that are RAID 10 in one MDisk group and all of the MDisks that are RAID 5 in another group.